numba/numba/docs/src/index.rst

 Requirements
 ------------

-* python 2.6 or 2.7 (support is not yet available for 3.x)
+* Python 2.6 or 2.7 (support is not yet available for 3.x)
 * LLVM (>= 3.2)
 * Latest NVIDIA CUDA driver